New Tube strikes dates confirmed in April and May - here’s what you need to know

 The strike does not involve train drivers on the Elizabeth Line, who are covered by a separate agreement.
 Services on London Overground and the Docklands Light Railway should also run as normal, though with crowding expected.

+“We have no plans to impose these changes and have committed to no one losing their job as part of these changes, and we have engaged with our unions to demonstrate that no change will be made that compromises our steadfast commitment to safety on the Tube network.

+“We urge Aslef to continue discussions with us so that disruption for Londoners can be averted.”

-The Tube action is not connected with the wider Aslef dispute with 14 National Rail train operators over pay and condition.
-There is still no sign of a resolution to that dispute.
+The Tube action is not connected with the wider Aslef dispute with 14 National Rail train operators over pay and conditions.
+There is still no sign of a resolution to that dispute, with further strikes called in April.

 Join our commenting forum